Mayon-Francis/NetWeave/README.md

 ### NetWeave
-A multithreaded C++ chat server and client
+A multithreaded C++ chat server with a worker pool and client

 ### Requirements for now